 What is Restaurant Marketing?

-Restaurant Marketing is the process of getting people to come visit your restaurants.
-This happens through research, analytics, and understanding your ideal customer profile.
-Restaurant Marketing utilizes all customer channels: guest WiFi, website, social, ratings sites, mobile apps, email, text, and advertising.
+Restaurant marketing is the process of getting people to visit your restaurants.
+Restaurant marketing creates loyalty, provides data to research, analytics, and allows restaurants to gain a better understanding of their ideal customer profile.
+It utilizes all customer channels: guest WiFi, website, social, ratings sites, mobile apps, email, text, and advertising.

 Here are several strategies you can employ right now to help improve your marketing campaigns, build more customer loyalty, and boost your bottom line.